There are currently no products in the cart.

 In addition to modulating the effects of inflammation, EPA and DHA may also enhance the function of B-lymphocytes.
 The B-cells produce antibodies, and EPA and DHA can amplify this function.
 Omega-3 studies also show a positive effect on the function of CD4+ T-cells, which are known as helper T-cells within the immune system.

-9. Omega-3 Helps with Weight Management
+9. Omega-3 May Support Healthy Weight Management

 Omega-3 may even help with weight management.
 People taking a relatively low dose (1.3 grams per day) reported feeling significantly fuller for several hours following a meal.
 However, we have yet to confirm this in studies using higher doses.